 A question which sometimes puzzles people is how the ESRI maintains its independence when so much Institute research is funded directly by government departments and agencies?
 Typically, following a tendering process or under a joint-programme agreement, funders come with a set of questions or issues to be examined.
 Institute researchers investigate these, drawing on high quality methods and relevant data.
 As long as the research meets the quality standard, the Institute upholds its right to publish.
 Funders come to the Institute for research precisely because they value high quality work, and are aware of the Institute’s independence as expressed through its policy on publication.

-Sometimes funders are not happy with what emerges from the research – routinely findings crop up that run contrary to what they would like to find.
+Sometimes funders, including private bodies who commission research, are not happy with what emerges from the research – routinely findings crop up that run contrary to what they would like to find.
 For example, results sometimes raise questions about the effectiveness of a particular policy intervention.
 However, the ESRI’s mandate is to publish what it finds and that is what it does and this is understood by those who fund the research.

 ESRI’s current research strategy identifies the areas where we concentrate our efforts.
 Which particular projects we undertake depends on funding.
 Departments and agencies differ in the extent to which they are able and willing to fund independent research on specific issues.
 Shortage of funding to support research is, of course, common to researchers in many fields, and not just in economic and social policy.
 Research on issues for which specific project-related funding cannot be found can also compete for a share of the Institute’s core resources and for research funds from outside bodies.